Home / Technology / Injection Molding of Technical Component

 High-Performance Thermoplastic Solutions for Structural Applications

-Injection moulding of fiber-reinforced thermoplastics enables the production of high-strength, lightweight technical components with excellent stiffness, impact resistance, and process efficiency.
+Injection Molding of fiber-reinforced thermoplastics enables the production of high-strength, lightweight technical components with excellent stiffness and impact resistance with increased toughness.

 Thermoplastics are commonly reinforced with short or long glass fibers, typically ranging from 15–50% fiber content, while advanced structural applications may require fiber contents exceeding 60%.